Vinko Pintarić: Early life

 Pintarić was born in 1941 in Zrinski Topolovac near Bjelovar.
-During World War II, his father Ilija joined the Partisan resistance, but near the end of the war, he was taken away by the Ustaše and spent several months with them.
-Because of this, in June 1945 Ilija was beaten by agents of the Department for the Protection of the People (OZNA) in the presence of his family, including Pintarić and his elder brother Josip, and then taken away.
+During World War II, his father Ilija joined the (Communist-led) Partisan resistance, but near the end of the war, he was taken away by the (fascist) Ustaše and spent several months with them.
+Because of this, in June 1945 Ilija was beaten by agents of the Department for the Protection of the People (of the newly-established Communist government) in the presence of his family, including Pintarić and his elder brother Josip, and then taken away.
 Pintarić's mother urged Ilija's Partisan comrades to intervene on his behalf, but they refused.
 Ilija never returned; according to rumors, he was shot the day after his arrest.

 Pintarić's mother remarried after a couple of years, and his alcoholic stepfather physically abused him.
 All these traumatic events instilled a permanent sense of betrayal in Pintarić and fueled his anger and resentment; he would often talk about "avenging his father".
 In his adolescence, he developed an interest in firearms, using them for poaching.
-On several occasions, he had his illegally owned weapons confiscated by the police.
+On several occasions, Pintarić had his illegally-owned weapons confiscated by the police.

-His first marriage lasted only a couple of months.
+Pintarić's first marriage lasted only a couple of months.
 Angered by demeaning treatment from his in-laws, he assaulted them, for which he spent some time in prison.
 He never returned to his wife.
 Instead, he moved to Zabok and married Katica Tisanić, a divorced woman with a child.
 They built a house in Zabok and had a daughter.
 For a while, Pintarić was a good husband and father, a man who wanted to move away from his traumatic childhood and failed marriage.